ArchonInteractive/SwissArmyLib/README.md

     * Can be prioritized to control call order
 * Timers
     * Supports both scaled and unscaled time
-    * Optional args to pass in
+    * Optional arbitrary args to pass in
     * Also uses interfaces for callbacks to avoid garbage
 * Automata
     * Finite State Machine